bitst0rm-pub/Formatter/README.md

             "new_file_on_format": false,

             // Syntax support based on the scope name, not file extension; [type: list[str]]
-            // Syntax name is part of scope name and can be retrieved from:
+            // Syntax name is part of the scope name and can be retrieved from:
             // Tools > Developer > Show Scope Name
-            // End-users should consult plugin documentation to add more supported syntaxes "syntaxes": ["css", "js", "php"],
+            // End-users should consult plugin documentation to add more supported syntaxes.
+            "syntaxes": ["css", "js", "php"],

             // Path to the plugin executable to be used; [type: str]